AlexStibbons/Korzo-Web/README.md

 # Korzo-Web

+Korzo-Web is, for now, a Node.js REST API.

+## korzo-node

+The M, E, and N of the MERN stack.

+A simple, CRUD REST API build using Node.js, Express, MongoDB (mongoose).

+Films can be added, deleted, updated, and fetched.

+Alongside getting all films, they can be fetched by several criteria: _id, title, genre, genre and title, or a film can be chosen randomly.

+### To Do

+* reorganize routes
+* should an self-incrementing id be added to schemas?

 ## Korzo

 This folder contains a backend + frontend built with Java Spring Boot and Angular (same stack used for [reddiu](https://github.com/AlexStibbons/reddiu) ).
 I decided to abandon it in favour of exploring the MERN strack.

-## korzo-node

-The M, E, and N of the MERN stack.